code-423n4/2022-09-vtvl-findings/data/millersplanet-G.md

 }
 ```

-7. The `hasNoClaim` modifier can be refactored for gas optimizations:
+9. The `hasNoClaim` modifier on line 123 has a `require` statement that can be refactored like so:

 ```
 modifier hasNoClaim(address _recipient) {